ccwTMS/cs/README.md

 -f write_path　　　: write file test only.-u option for UDP protocol.

--b option for broadcast by IPv6.
+-b                :option for broadcast by IPv6.

 ex: